dragonflyoss/d7y.io/docs/reference/configuration/scheduler.md

     # interval
     interval: 5s

-# cdn configuration
+# seed peer configuration
-cdn:
+seedPeer:
-  # scheduler enable cdn as P2P peer,
+  # scheduler enable seed peer as P2P peer,
   # if the value is false, P2P network will not be back-to-source through
-  # cdn but by dfdaemon and preheat feature does not work
+  # seed peer but by peer and preheat feature does not work
   enable: true

 # machinery async job configuration,